 4, Commercial accommodation and good information sources at:

 HOC Bjelolasica - Croatian Olympic Center Bjelolasica is a sports and tourist center situated at the northeastern foot of Bjelolasica in Vrelo village.
-Beside accomodation possibilities it has developed wide range of outdoor activities including ski, mountain biking, hiking, riding, adventure races, team building, alpinism and more.
+Besides accommodation possibilities, it has developed a wide range of outdoor activities including ski, mountain biking, hiking, riding, adventure races, team building, alpinism and more.

 HOC Bjelolasica - accomodation and HOC Bjelolasica - homepage also HOC Bjelolasica – Hotel Jastreb Begovo Razdolje

-You can also find accomodation in private houses in Jasenak village.
+You can also find accommodation in private houses in Jasenak village.
 Info at Tourist Association of the town Ogulin

 General weather info at: